The Age of a 15-year-old Tabby Cat

 7. Behavioral changes: Cats may display changes in behavior, such as increased clinginess, irritability, or disorientation.

-See also Do Tabby Cats Enjoy Water?
+See also The Popularity of Tabby Cats

 It’s important to remember that these signs can also be indicators of underlying health issues, so it’s essential to consult with your veterinarian if you notice any changes in your tabby cat’s behavior or health.